-♦ Power generation (Coal and gas)
+• Power generation (Coal and gas)

 NZE/SDS STEPS Business environment assessment In SDS, coal-fired thermal power is reduced to about 80% compared to 2019 in 2040.
 Gas-fired thermal power temporarily increases as a substitute but decreases about 34% compared to 2019 in 2040.
 In NZE, there are no new coal-fired thermal power plants at the current point in time.
 In developed countries, coal-fired thermal power without CCUS is abolished in 2030 and is abolished globally in 2040.
 Gas-fired thermal without CCUS power peaks in 2030 and decreases 90% compared to 2020 by 2040.
 For 2040, demand for coal-fired thermal power generation will decrease by about 14% from 2019.
 Demand for gas-fired thermal power generation is expected to increase by about 16% in 2040 from 2019.
 Power generation demand for gas-fired thermal power increases about 16% compared to 2019 in 2040.
-Negative Neutral Our policies and measures We will shift our allocation of management resources from coal-fired thermal power to power businesses with low environmental impact, such as renewable energy.
-Regard coal-fired thermal power businesses, we will not work on new projects, and we plan to complete all of our businesses and withdraw by the latter half of the 2040s.
-Most of existing coal-fired thermal power generation businesses are based on long-term contracts with governments of developing nations where power demand continues to increa Provisions are included in power sales contracts that hedge against risks in return volatility caused by changes in the legal system.
-We have also obtained guarantees from governments regarding the performances of these contracts, and we are covered by NEXI foreign investment insurance.
-Even with demand for coal-fired thermal power decreasing across society as a whole, risks for the significant deterioration of the commercial viability of individual projects are not considered to be high.
-However, we continue to monitor changes to the surrounding business environment.
+Negative Neutral Our policies and measures coal fired thermal power businesses, we will not work on new projects, and we plan to complete all of our businesses and withdraw by the latter balf of the 2010

-♦ Power generation (Renewable energy)
+• Power generation (Renewable energy)

 NZE/SDS STEPS Business environment assessment With carbon-neutral trends growing globally, renewable energy is increasingly becoming a primary power source in many countries.
 In NZE/SDS, consumer demand for renewable energy increases.
 In SDS the total renewable energy ratio which includes solar and wind power, increases 22% compared to 2019 in 2040, and the renewable energy ratio is 36%.
 In NZE, in 2050 there is a 59% increase compared to 2020, and the ratio is 88%.
 Demand for renewable energy sources is expected to increase by 83% in 2040 from 2019.
-Positive Positive Our policies and measures To overcome the issue of climate change and bring about a carbon-neutral society, the Sumitomo Corporation Group is engaged in various renewable energy businesses such wind, solar, geothermal, hydroelectric, and biomass.
-While providing the stable supply of energy essential for the development of economies and industries in local societies, variety are putting forward a policy of continuing to shift managerial resources to a power generation portfolio with low environmental impact.
-We have set goals to have the scale of crenewable energy provided at over 3GW and share the power generation capacity ratio to be move from 50% to 20% for coal, 30% to 50% for gas, 20% to 30% for renewable energy.
+Positive Positive Our policies and measures wind color apothermal bydroclostric and biomass.
+While providing the stable supply of aporaly assential for the development of accommiss and industrics in local society